 American conductor Troy Quinn is quickly establishing himself as one of his generation’s most versatile young artists.
-Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his fourth season as Music Director of the Owensboro Symphony Orchestra in Kentucky.
+Lauded for his energetic and riveting, yet sensitive conducting, Quinn is in his fifth season as Music Director of the Owensboro Symphony Orchestra in Kentucky.
 He is also the Music Director of the Venice Symphony in Florida where he conducts both the classical and pops concert series.
 Quinn’s engagements have included performances with many prestigious orchestras in the United States, including the Los Angeles Chamber Orchestra, Rochester Philharmonic Orchestra, Chamber Orchestra of Philadelphia, and the Rhode Island Philharmonic.
 He is also the former Music Director of the Juneau Symphony.